d4le/every-happy-yelper/README.md

 I've plotted the topic gini on the y-axis and vs the ratings of the restaurant on the x-axis.
 The vertical line down the center is the average 4 (3.94 ) stars.
 You can see in general, the higher the gini coefficient the more likely the restaurant is to be highly rated.
 There are some misses.
 And there is a whole lot of nothing going on at the bottom with the very low gini coefficients.
 For a novel approach to happiness, it seems Tolstoy may have been on to something.

 # What can we recommend to restaurant owners?
-Using some of our original topic analysis, I have some tips to keep happy customers all singing the same happy song for restaurants.
+Using some of our original topic analysis, can we come up with some tips to keep happy customers all singing the same happy song for restaurants.
 <p><img src="images/coupons.png"><p>
 You can see that reviewers that mention coupons/groupons and other promotional topics are almost twice as likely to leave you a 1-star review.
 And almost half as likely to leave you a 5-star review.
 Don't offer coupons.
 <p><img src="images/delivery.png"><p>